 Chengdu Daci Temple: Finding Zen in the Heart of the Busy City

+Daci Temple is one of the most interesting temples in China located directly inside a modern shopping district.
 Founded nearly 1,800 years ago during the Three Kingdoms period, Daci Temple Chengdu was once the place where the legendary monk Xuanzang—the real-life inspiration for Journey to the West—was ordained.
 Today, it stands as a rare urban Buddhist temple, where ancient faith and modern city life coexist naturally.
 For travelers, Daci Temple is not just a historical site, but one of the most unique temples to visit in Chengdu.

 Plaque reading “First Forest of the East” at Daci Temple Chengdu, highlighting its historical status